EdenKupe/anarchysf/pages/s/001700 Nisi Shawl.md

 _Talk Like a Man plus_ is another of the excellent PM Press Outspoken Authors series.
 The book was reviewed at some length by Rich Dana in the Spring 2020 _Fifth Estate_.
 For Dana, Shawl is "one of the genre's most adventurous talents", and this collection "is an excellent introduction to Nisi Shawl as a writer of speculative fiction as well as a person who thinks deeply about social issues."

 _Everfair_ is also referenced in Dana's review.
 He says "An alternative history of the 'Belgian' Congo which the author describes as 'AfroRetroFuturist,'; _Everfair_ combines the aesthetics of Afrofuturism with the stylistic approach of the Steampunk science fiction sub-genre."
+Cohn's 2024 _Hot Equations_ has three pages on this work.
 In my view it's a brilliant idea for a novel, but only imperfectly realised.